Soccer in St. Louis: St. Louis City SC (MLS, 2019–)

 In 1993, the new Major League Soccer league looked at St. Louis and 26 other cities for original franchises, but St. Louis did not ultimately submit a bid.

 The city later made several unsuccessful efforts to land a franchise as Major League Soccer expanded from 10 teams in 2004 to 19 teams by 2012.
 In 2007, the Real Salt Lake team came close to moving to St. Louis until the Utah governor intervened to help build a stadium in Salt Lake City.
-In 2008, efforts to establish an expansion team in the St. Louis suburb of Collinsville, Illinois, foundered when MLS awarded its 16th franchise to Philadelphia, which opened play in 2010.
+In 2008, efforts to establish an expansion team in the St. Louis suburb of Collinsville, Illinois, floundered when MLS awarded its 16th franchise to Philadelphia, which opened play in 2010.
 Later in 2008, St. Louis bid for one of two MLS expansion slots to enter the league in 2011.
 St. Louis was considered one of the early front runners, due in part to the city's soccer history and a stadium plan.
 But the St. Louis bid lacked an ownership group with deep pockets, and MLS awarded the expansion slots to Portland and Vancouver.

 In 2017, MLS began to consider adding a team in St. Louis, beginning in 2023.
 The wealthy people who would own the team sought public funds to help build a $200 million soccer-specific stadium next to Union Station in downtown St. Louis.
 On January 26, 2017, a funding plan was approved by the city's Aldermanic Ways and Means Committee, and later by the entire Board of Aldermen, that would have directed $60 million in city tax revenue to the new stadium.
 But voters rejected the plan in an April 4, 2017, referendum, leaving the city's MLS future in doubt.

 In September 2018, the St. Louis Post-Dispatch reported on a meeting between officials with the Missouri Department of Economic Development and MLS representatives regarding a stadium proposal; St. Louis Mayor Lyda Krewson later confirmed that a new group was trying to bring a team to St. Louis.
 St. Louis's MLS bid was effectively re-launched on October 9 of that year, with Carolyn Kindle Betz and other heirs to the Enterprise Rent-a-Car fortune as the primary investors.
 The stadium location remains the same as in the original 2016 location, near Union Station.
-On November 28, 2018, the Board of Aldermen's Housing, Urban Development, and Zoning Committee unanimously voted 8-0 to approve the stadium plan.
+On November 28, 2018, the Board of Aldermen's Housing, Urban Development, and Zoning Committee unanimously voted 8–0 to approve the stadium plan.

 On August 20, 2019, Major League Soccer announced that St. Louis had been granted an expansion team, to start play in 2022.

 On August 13, 2020, the St. Louis MLS ownership group announced the official name of the team as St. Louis City SC, along with the crest and colors of the club.

-On February 25, 2023, St. Louis City SC played in and won their first match in Major League Soccer by a score of 3–2, against Austin FC at Q2 Stadium in Austin, Texas.
+On February 25, 2023, St. Louis City SC played in and won its first match in Major League Soccer by a score of 3–2, against Austin FC at Q2 Stadium in Austin, Texas.